wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/number-of-man.md

 >
 > Once again, interpretation was not required in order to understand.
 One had only to read what had been written.
 666 was effectively the “number of Man”, the number of men who descended from the creation, that is to say, the number of generations.

+In this passage, it is suggested that the final test of humanity is the choice between self-destruction and the passage into a Golden Age, which is the last opportunity for Satan to prove that he was right in saying that humanity was bad.
+If humanity succeeds in obtaining total disarmament on the planet, then it will have proven itself worthy of receiving the inheritance.
+The "beast" mentioned in the book of Revelation is interpreted as the use of nuclear energy for murderous purposes.
+The number 666 is interpreted as the number of human generations that have existed on Earth since the creation of the first men in the original laboratories.
+This generation coincides with the first use of nuclear energy for destructive purposes in Hiroshima in 1945.

 ### Our take

 Considering that the Number of Man may represents a given number of human generations would make it be a duration of time.
 Depending on what number of years a human generation amounts to, we would get different time durations.
 A generation is often defined as the average length of time between the birth of parents and the birth of their offspring.
 Therefore, a generation can vary in length depending on factors such as fertility rates, mortality rates, and cultural norms.
 20 years can be considered a sound amount of years it takes for a generation to take place.